tallen94/iam/tutorials/hello-iam.md

 Keep all of these the default values for now.

-- Click the `edit` button and edit the description, followed by the `save` button.
+- Click the `edit` button and edit the description
+- Click the `save` button to save the changes

 The __State__ informs you if the Environment is available for use.
 Currently, your environment is __Stopped__.